darsto/borrow_mutex/README.md

 **Very initial version!** Use with caution

-Async Mutex which does not require wrapping the target structure.
-Instead, a &mut T can be lended to the mutex at any given time.
+[`BorrowMutex`] is an async Mutex which does not require wrapping the target structure.
+Instead, a `&mut T` can be lended to the mutex at any given time.

-This lets any other side borrow the &mut T. The  is borrow-able only while the lender awaits, and the lending side can await until someone wants to borrow.
+This lets any other side borrow the `&mut T`.
+The  is borrow-able only while the lender awaits, and the lending side can await until someone wants to borrow.
 The semantics enforce at most one side has a mutable reference at any given time.